 If you're craving that salty sea breeze, the sound of crashing waves and sand between your toes, then look no further.
 Seacliff Beach lies five miles from North Berwick and is ideal for those wanting to escape the crowds.
-Take your dog for a stroll along the wide sweeping beach and enjoy stunning views of Tantallon Castle.
+Enjoy windswept strolls along the wide sweeping beach and soak up the stunning views of Tantallon Castle.

 A hidden gem near the tip of the Isle of Portland, Church Ope Cove is a great place to spend the day.
-Surrounded by cliffs on three sides, the pebble beach is sheltered and popular for swimming.
+Surrounded by cliffs on three sides, the pebble beach is pleasantly sheltered and a popular spot for swimming.
 Keep an eye out for bottlenose dolphins; if you're lucky, you might spot one among the waves.

 Give the gift of vitamin sea with a holiday to Swansea.
-Head to Three Cliffs Bay for a picture-perfect shoreline, sand dunes and salt marsh.
-The limestone cliffs never fail to impress.
-Plus, dogs are allowed on the beach all year round, so you can take the whole family!
+Head to Three Cliffs Bay for a picture-perfect shoreline, sweeping sand dunes and towering limestone cliffs that never fail to impress.
+Plus, dogs are allowed all year round so you can take the whole family!

 Where is your favourite UK beach?
 Tweet @icelollyholiday and let us know!